Newport, Jamestown, Block Island, RI: New England Surf and Turf Holiday

 Shops of curiosities have flowering window boxes.
-Children clutching silver pails forage for a clambake.
-Artists capture the crispness in the air.
+Children clutching silver pails forage for a clambake, while artists capture the crispness in the air.
 Pelicans have free passage on working boats.
 After work, townies gather at pubs to laugh with friends.

-Step off the passerelle and you’re just steps from the town.
+Step off the passerelle and then you’re just steps from the town.
 This thriving, colonial seaport, with shipbuilding and seagoing roots, was founded in 1639.
 Today, 18th and 19th century buildings of bricks, beams and gingerbread trim surround the port.
-Narrow sidewalks straddle cobbled streets.
+There are also narrow sidewalks straddling cobbled streets.
 It’s a colonial motif that’s emblematic of coastal New England.

 In the late 1800s, Newport Rhode Island was the summer playground of America’s wealthiest families, including the Vanderbilts, the Astors and the Morgans.
 They raced their yachts in Narragansett Bay.
-They relaxed on Bailey’s Beach and played tennis at the Newport Casino.
-They constructed million dollar mansions where they hosted extravagant parties.
+Then they relaxed on Bailey’s Beach and played tennis at the Newport Casino, as well as constructed million dollar mansions where they hosted extravagant parties.

 Newport’s palatial, Victorian mansions are notoriously expensive to maintain.
 Many in a neglected state have recently become hot properties competitively bid on as vacation homes by preservationist millionaires.
 As new money moves in, and elite society expands, history seems poised to repeat itself.